hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 kenrel[blocks_per_grid, threads_per_block](arguments)
 ```

-The value between square bracket constitute the kernel launch configuration.
+The value between square bracket constitute the kernel launch configuration which determines the grid sizes.
 If the grid is 1D, these values are both integers.
 For 2D and 3D grid, these values must be *tuples* representing the number of threads and blocks per dimension.

-We can run our `product_kernel` as follows:
+We can run the `product_kernel` first via preparing input arrays

-Preparing input arrays

 ```python
 import numpy as np